Online event with movement via Zoom

 Please register via: firstname.lastname@example.org

 With TEASERAMA, the choreographer duo Rykena/Jüngst investigates dance in front of the camera together with the participants and explores with them ways of describing and imagining movements by means of artistic audio description.
 Through various performative strategies, the participants will be empowered in their individual physicality and sensuality, and bodies will be celebrated beyond a normative body politics.
 The participants will be playfully introduced to individual choreographic elements from the dance piece Rose la Rose, which will be shown at HochX in July, and will wander through a world of dance, language and interactive live composition together with the two choreographers and the audio writer and choreographer Ursina Tossi.
-The goal is to create a 60-minute collaborative online dance session where everyone is encouraged to interact with their own voice and body, dance for each other and with themselves, and communicate with each other via chat and camera.
+The goal is to create a 60-minute collaborative online dance session where everyone is encouraged to interact with their own voice and body, dance for each other and with themselves, and communicate with each other via camera.
 There is no constraint and participants are also allowed to simply be witnesses to how bodies move and seduce each other through various “cam dances.”
-They are free to dance, listen, watch, imagine, self-describe, or influence the in-the-moment compositions through interactive means such as live chat.
+They are free to dance, listen, watch, imagine, self-describe, or influence the in-the-moment compositions.
 In TEASERAMA decelerated bodies are affirmed, bodies that take their time, wait, listen, bodies that cast an affirmative glance at each other.

 Note on further formats in fall: